 A typical moneyline wager asks you to pick which side will win the game.
-A three-way moneyline asks you to pick one of the two sides as the winner or that the game will end in a tie.
+A three-way moneyline asks you to pick one of the two sides as the winner OR if the game will end in a tie or draw.

-So, if you were wagering on a sport that doesn’t have ties, like the NBA, you generally would pick between Team A and Team B to walk away as the winners.
-However, in sports where a tie is possible — most commonly soccer — you could have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.
+So, if you’re wagering on a sport that doesn’t have ties, like college basketball or the NBA, you generally would pick between Team A and Team B to walk away as the winners.
+However, in sports where a tie is possible, most commonly soccer, you would have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.

 What is a 3-way moneyline bet in soccer?

-While rules may vary from sportsbook to sportsbook, it is most common to have the outcome decided after full-time.
-For those who are new to the sport, full-time requires the entire 90 minutes plus any additional time for stoppages, injuries, or other reasons.
+While rules may vary from sportsbook to sportsbook, it’s most common to have the outcome in a soccer game decided after full-time.
+For those who are new to the sport, full-time requires the entire 90 minutes, plus any additional time for stoppages, injuries, or other reasons.
 Once all of that time is done, then the outcome will be either a winner or a draw.